Toyota Camry: XV30 (2001–2006)

 Released in September 2001 for the 2002 model year, Toyota released the Camry XV30 series as a larger sedan, but without a station wagon for the first time.
 The wagon's demise occurred due to its sales erosion to minivans and crossover SUVs.

-Toyota redesigned this series from the ground up for the first time since the V30 and XV10.
+Toyota redesigned this series from the ground up for the first time since the launch of the Camry nameplate.
 Through efficiency gains such as increased computerization, and by having the XV30 ride on the K platform introduced with the Toyota Highlander (XU20) of 2000, Toyota expedited the XV30 production development stage to 26 months, down from 36 months with the XV20.
 As a consequence, Toyota claimed the XV30 to have cost 30 percent less to design and develop than its predecessor.
 XV30 also had increased parts content over the XV20, but did not cost any more to manufacture.

 Until the 2003 model year, the Camry Solara remained on the XV20 series chassis, and received only minor styling upgrades to the front and rear ends.
 However, the Solara did receive the same 2.4-liter 2AZ-FE I4 engine that was available on the Camry sedan.
 The US received three engine options, a 154 hp 2.4-liter inline-four, a 190 hp 3.0-liter V6, and a 210 hp 3.3-liter version of the same.
 The 3.3-liter was only available for the Camry's sportier "SE" model.